singingthenation/singingthenation.github.io/pages/about.md

 <br>

-Singing the Nation Into Being is an experimental digital humanities project that aims to stir discussion about the meaning and resonance of James Weldon Johnson and J. Rosamond Johnson's "Lift Every Voice and Sing" (1900).
+*Singing the Nation Into Being* is a Black digital humanities project that aims to stir discussion about the meaning and resonance of James Weldon Johnson and J. Rosamond Johnson's "Lift Every Voice and Sing" (1900).
 Also known as the "The Negro